Gupta3003/PLAYER_RE_IDENTIFICATION_IN_SPORTS_FOOTAGE/README.md

 This web application enables **automated player re-identification** in sports videos using computer vision.
 It supports:

 - **Single-Camera Re-ID**: Track players in a single video feed(15sec_input_720p).
-- **Cross-Camera Re-ID**: Match players across three video views (Broadcast, Tacticam) and generate a combined visual.
+- **Cross-Camera Re-ID**: Match players across two video views (Broadcast, Tacticam) and generate a combined visual.

 > Built using **Flask**, **YOLOv11**, **OpenCV**, and **feature-based matching**.